Healthy Homes Assessment Waitangirua

 Waitangirua Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is a requirement for all Waitangirua and New Zealand rental homes where it is reasonably practicable to put in.
+• Underfloor and ceiling insulation is a requirement for all Waitangirua and New Zealand rental houses where it is reasonably practicable to install.

-• A Healthy Homes Declaration of Intent along with an Insulation Declaration and an Insurance Statement must be included with any renewal, new or varied tenancy agreement.
+• A Healthy Homes Statement of Intent to Comply An Insulation Statement as well as an Insurance Statement should be included with any new, renewed or modified tenancy agreement.

-• Property managers and landlords have to keep records to demonstrate conformance with any Healthy Homes Standard that apply or will be applied during the tenancy of the rental property.
+• Landlords and property managers must keep records that prove the compliance with all Healthy Homes Standards that apply or will apply during the tenancy of the rental property.

-• Property managers and private landlords should make sure that their rental properties are in compliance according to Healthy Homes Standards within 90 days of a renewal, new or a change in tenancy.
+• Property managers and private landlords have to make sure their rental properties comply in accordance with Healthy Homes Standard within 90 days of any new, renewed or varied tenant.

-• All boarding households (except Kainga Ora and registered Community Housing Provider for boarding house tenancies) are required to comply with Healthy Homes Standards regardless of the date when the tenancy started.
+• All the boarding houses (except Kainga Ora and Community Housing Providers with registered Boarding house tenancies) must comply with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes